Combat Injury Attorney | Anti-Terrorism Litigation Fund

 History of Explosively Formed Penetrators (EFPs)

-A deadly form of roadside bomb, known as explosively formed penetrators (EFPs), put U.S. military service members and contractors at increased risk each and every day while they were bravely serving their country overseas.
+A deadly form of a roadside bomb, known as explosively formed penetrators (EFPs), put U.S. military service members and contractors at increased risk each and every day while they were bravely serving their country overseas.
 We now know that enemy forces would not have been able to manufacture these deadly explosive devices without the aid of certain international banks that masked wire transactions to help fund terrorist groups.

 Whereas most roadside bombs send energy and shrapnel in all directions, EFPs work more like cannons.
 Insurgents make the devices from commonplace items, including steel and PVC pipe.
 In addition, explosives are sealed with a copper disk.
 The device shoots out fist-sized wads of nearly-molten copper that can penetrate the armor on an Abrams tank.